webofdata/specification-archived/specification.md

 A client is free to identify and name the local dataset.

+### Operation Get Change Partitions

+To allow the changes to a dataset to be processed in parallel a dataset MAT offer the 'get-changes-partitions' endpoint.
+This endpoint returns a list of links that can then be used to consume the changes to a dataset in parallel.

+The 'since' parameter is supported when requesting partitions.

 #### WebSocket Semantics

 As well as the HTTP semantics described above the following websocket variant is also described.
 This variant is designed to better support real time push of subject changes.